samjulien/blog/_posts/2018-08-14-react-context-api-managing-state-with-ease.markdown

 related:
 - 2017-11-28-redux-practical-tutorial
 - 2018-03-06-time-slice-suspense-react16
+- 2018-02-15-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1
 ---

 **TL;DR:** The React Context API isn't a new thing on React's ecosystem.
-However, the React's `16.3.0` release brought a lot of improvements to this API.
+However, the React's `16.3.0` release [brought a lot of improvements to this API](https://auth0.com/blog/whats-new-in-react-16-3/).
 These improvements are so overwhelming that they greatly reduce the need for Redux and other advanced state management libraries.
 In this article, you will learn, through a practical tutorial, how the new React Context API replaces the need for Redux on small React applications.

 {% include tweet_quote.html quote_text = "Learn how to migrate from Redux to the new React Context API in this practical tutorial." %}